-CRISPR Seed Resurrection is a new project that will use Crispr techniques to encode and change plants and their resultant seeds to be more immune to higher rates of C02 in the atmosphere and to extend their ability to remain viable as seeds longer.
+CRISPR Seed Resurrection is a project that will use CRISPR CAS 9 techniques to encode and change plants and their resultant seeds, to be more immune to higher rates of C02 in the atmosphere and to extend their ability to remain viable as seeds longer.

 My project will fly these metal seed pods in planes to a height, that will allow them to fall to the ground and melt into the ice and permafrost.
 As they fall heat generated during their fall with the fins will enable them to melt into the snow and glaciers.